Looking for the secrets to French fashion? Today we’re sharing the essentials you need to achieve fall French style yourself!

 So for those of you who’ve only been subscribing for a short time, this fashion post may seem a little out of the blue, haha!
 But actually, I started my career in fashion (I was a stylist for almost 20 years), and I used to post about fashion much more often.
-So today, I want to touch on a winter version of one of my most popular posts, French Fashion Essentials.
+So today, I want to touch on a fall version of one of my most popular posts, French Fashion Essentials.

-So that led to me doing some shopping and really re-thinking my style and how I want to refine it.
 You all know I love French interiors, but I also love French fashion!
 A couple of years ago I did a post on French Fashion Essentials for Summer and it’s still one of my most popular.
 I had always wanted to do a fall/winter version on the same subject, so this seemed like the perfect time!

 French women don’t own nearly as many items of clothing as their American counterparts.
-Yet they always look chic and pulled together.
+Yet they always look chic and pulled together!
 They work from a slew of basics, buying the highest quality they can afford.
 And they mix and match those pieces to create an endless amount of combinations.

-French Fashion Essentials – Winter Version
+French Fashion Essentials – Fall Version

 One of my favorite items in a French women’s arsenal is the classic trench coat.
 I’ve always been a fan of them and I finally bought my first one last year.
 They are probably one of the only items that you could buy and still be wearing ten years later!